dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 “No…,” Beam said thoughtfully, “no they couldn’t have, unless…”

 “I see what you’re thinking sir.
-She’s got to be the Varyag\!
+She’s got to be the Varyag!
 I didn’t think she was in commission yet.”

 “Neither did I,” the captain responded, “but intel has been telling us